There are numerous reasons a lawyer may consider moving toward an alternative career path.

 Marc Luber of JD Careers Out There gives us his views on why having a law degree is an asset to a job search in many fields.

-He believes that alternative careers for lawyers are a reality, not a mirage.
+He believes that alternative careers for attorneys are a reality, not a mirage.

 This long piece was written by Will Meyerhofer, a former practicing attorney who became a therapist.